DETAILED ACTION

 manufacturing a second hole function layer (246) on (shown on) the light absorption layer (244) …;

-Iou fails to explicitly teach wherein the organic light emitting device is an inkjet printing organic light emitting diode: wherein the manufacturing of the photovoltaic module on the second electrode comprises: manufacturing a second electron function layer on the second electrode using an inkjet printing process; manufacturing a light absorption layer on the second electron function layer using the inkjet printing process; and manufacturing a second hole function layer on the light absorption layer using the inkjet printing process; wherein the light absorption layer comprises a blend of a p-type organic semiconductor and an n-type organic semiconductor, and is configured to generate a photovoltaic effect through interaction of the p-type organic semiconductor and the n- type organic semiconductor.
+Iou fails to explicitly teach manufacturing a light emitting module on the first electrode by using an inkjet printing process; manufacturing a photovoltaic module on the second electrode by using the inkjet printing process; wherein the organic light emitting device is an inkjet printing organic light emitting diode: wherein manufacturing the photovoltaic module on the second electrode manufacturing a light emitting module on the first electrode by using the inkjet printing process comprises: manufacturing a second electron function layer on the second electrode by using the inkjet printing process; manufacturing a light absorption layer on the second electron function layer by using the inkjet printing process; and manufacturing a second hole function layer on the light absorption layer by using the inkjet printing process; wherein the light absorption layer comprises a blend of a p-type organic semiconductor and an n-type organic semiconductor, and is configured to generate a photovoltaic effect through interaction of the p-type organic semiconductor and the n- type organic semiconductor.

 However, Heo teaches the light absorption layer comprises a blend (light absorbing layer includes p-type and n-type semiconductor, [0024]) of a p-type organic semiconductor (p-type, [0024]) and an n-type organic semiconductor (n-type, [0024]), and